AxelUser/blog/content/posts/004-deconstructors/index.md

 var (word, count) = GetMostFrequentWord(text);
 ```

 If you don't need some fields from deconstruction, you can use another feature of C# 7 - [discards](https://docs.microsoft.com/ru-ru/dotnet/csharp/discards).
-For example if we want to discard creation of variable `count` during deconstruction, we can pass `_` instead:
+For example, if we want to discard the creation of variable `count` during deconstruction, we can pass `_` instead:
 ```csharp
 static void Main(string[] args)
 {